 Job seekers are approached by someone who claims to be with a recruiting firm and told their resumes can’t be read or scanned by a hiring company’s ATS software.

-To job seekers, the recruitment firm looks legit.
+To job seekers, the recruitment firm looks legit at first glance.
 Doing a modest amount of research on Google search, the jobseeker likely finds some recent firm mentions, press releases, and so on.

-Job seekers at times can be desperate, and loses control of where their resume gets published online.
-Being contacted out of the blue by a recruitment firm doesn’t seem strange because active job seekers often submit their resumes to job boards, hiring agents and companies.
+Job seekers, at times, can be desperate and lose control of where their resume gets published online.
+Being contacted out of the blue by a recruitment firm doesn’t seem strange because active job seekers often submit their resumes to job boards, hiring agents and employers.